amrrs/randquotes/README.md

 Contribution
 ------------

-Don't forget to describe the code of conduct in your README.md: Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.